idris-lang/Idris-dev/docs/effects/depeff.rst

     Typically we would also like to support random access files and better reporting of error conditions.

+    Moreover, the ``FILE`` effect in the ``Effect.File`` module of the ``effects`` library uses slightly more complicated types to support erroneous behaviour of each function and to support more compilcated modes of opening, like for reading **and** writing, appending or truncating.

 .. code-block:: idris

     module Effect.File